yconst/YCML/README.md

 There are plans to implement a proper dataframe class in the future, in addition to the matrix class, as part of the library.

-Basic training and activation, taken from the YCML unit tests:
+Basic training and activation, taken from the YCML unit tests (Objective-C):

     #import "YCML/YCML.h"
     #import "YCMatrix/YCMatrix.h"